Subawards on your Proposal

 |Participates in design/conduct of the program||Not directly responsible for determining research or project results|

 |Some independent decision making||Little or no independent decision making|

-More guidance on determining a subrecipient versus a contractor/vendor can be found on the Federal Demonstration Partnership (FDP) Subaward Forms website under “Guidance.”
+More guidance on determining a subrecipient versus a contractor/vendor can be found on the Federal Demonstration Partnership (FDP) Subaward Forms website under “Tools.”

-When considering the inclusion of a subrecipient within your proposal, it’s also important to consider the sponsoring agency’s guidelines, as the documentation requirements can vary.
-However, at minimum, NU-RES will always require the following elements from participating institutions proposing to be a subrecipient on any Northeastern award:
+When considering the inclusion of a subrecipient within your proposal, it’s also important to consider the funding agency’s guidelines, as the documentation requirements can vary.
+However, at minimum, NU-RES will always require the following elements from participating institutions being included as to be a subrecipient on any Northeastern award:

-Statement of Work – This document describes the work to be performed by the subrecipient’s personnel.
+Statement of Work – Describes the work to be performed by the subrecipient’s personnel.
 In addition to being programmatically significant, it’s important that the work is clearly defined and milestones or deliverables are listed as appropriate.

-Detailed Budget – This should be line itemized, and broken out by year, and includes detailed line items.
+Detailed Budget – Broken out by year, and includes detailed line items.
 Pay attention to funding agency guidelines, as there may be specific budget templates required of subrecipients.

 Budget Justification – A budget justification or budget narrative must be provided in addition to the line item budget.
 This document provides a written justification of each cost included in the subrecipient’s budget.
 Again, pay attention to funding agency guidelines as the required level of detail can vary greatly.